WP-API/docs-v2/extending/modifying/index.md

   }

 ```
 This example illustrates adding the post meta field "starship" to the response for posts.
-Not that the field name corresponds to the post meta field name to simplify the code.
+Note that the field name corresponds to the post meta field name to simplify the code.
 It does not have to.

 ### Read and write a post meta field in post responses
 ```php